Join Antony Cousins, Cision’s Executive Director of AI Strategy to get a look into what the future of AI holds and how you can get ahead 🚀

 For question research I use Text Optimizer’s “Content Ideas” section which extract popular questions on any target search query.

-Finally, as you are building up some buzz and generating some traffic, you need to find ways to collect and utilize this data.
+Finally, as you are building up some buzz and generating some traffic, you need to find ways to collect and use this data.

 Data is your biggest brand asset: The earlier you start collecting it, the more informed decisions and better-targeted campaigns you will run when you launch.